You have no items in your shopping cart.

 Strengthens soft palate muscles and prevents airway obstruction.

-Start the series again for as many repeats as possible, I have been doing 5, three times per day - about ten minutes.
+Start the series again for as many repeats as possible, I have been doing 5 seconds each, three times per day - about ten minutes.

 Nasal Breathing Practice